Merger control in Finland: overview

 The FCCA is authorised to stop the time running at any stage of the investigation as set out below, which extends the relevant investigation period accordingly.

 If the FCCA does not decide to start further proceedings within the above time limit, it is deemed to have approved the concentration.
 Usually, the FCCA issues a written decision before the end of the one-month period.

 If the FCCA decides to start further proceedings it must, within three months, either:

 Ask the Market Court to prohibit the concentration (which the FCCA cannot do).

 If the FCCA makes no decision it is deemed to have approved the concentration.
-The Market Court can suspend the three-month period for a maximum of two months.
+The Market Court can extend the three-month period with a maximum of two months.
 Furthermore, where information requested by the FCCA has not been submitted in time or the information provided is inadequate, the FCCA may decide to extend the above processing time limits with any amount of days corresponding to the delay in submitting the adequate information.